 Published Jan.
 2, 2018, Streetcar to Justice is the first biography of Elizabeth Jennings (Graham), who is sometimes called the Rosa Parks of New York.
 In 1854, Miss Jennings, a black schoolteacher, refused to leave a segregated streetcar in Manhattan, setting into motion a historic court case and the first major step in ending segregation in public transportation in New York.

-Ms. Hearth's research is the first time the life and story of Elizabeth Jennings was confirmed and documented.
+Ms. Hearth's research was the first time the life and story of Elizabeth Jennings was confirmed and documented.
+The book contains numerous sidebars and other contextual material to help the reader learn about slavery and segregation in the North, especially in New York City, and how it differed from the South.
 Written for middle-grade to adult readers, the book was published by HarperCollins/Greenwillow in New York.

 The book is a 2019 American Library Association Notable Book and the winner of the inaugural 2019 Septima Clark Book Award from the National Council for the Social Studies for "the most distinguished young reader non-fiction book depicting women's issues globally."
 In addition, the book is a Junior Library Guild Gold Standard Selection and a CCBC Choice, the annual best-of-the-year list of the Cooperative Children's Book Center of the School of Education at the University of Wisconsin-Madison.